University of Richmond: History

 The University of Richmond traces its history to a meeting of the Baptist General Association of Virginia held on June 8, 1830.
 The BGAV resolved "that the Baptists of this State form an education society for the improvement of the ministry."
 Thus, the Virginia Baptist Education Society was instituted.
 However, the society did not have enough funds for a proper school yet.
 In the meantime, they asked their vice-president, Rev. Edward Baptist, "to accept into his home young men wishing to prepare for the ministry."
 Baptist was an 1813 graduate of Hampden–Sydney College.
 In August 1830, William Allgood, the first student of this ministry school, came to Baptist's Dunlora Plantation to attend classes in "a building of three or four rooms."
-The school, eventually known as Dunlora Academy, enrolled nine students overall in its first year.
+The school, eventually known as Dunlora Academy, enrolled nine students in its first year.
 After two years, the society purchased for $4,000 "Spring Farm," located about five miles north of Richmond.
 This farm was the home of the Virginia Baptist Seminary which opened July 1, 1832, and began classes July 4 under the leadership of Robert Ryland.

 The Virginia Baptist Seminary offered courses in Latin, Greek, and mathematics.
-One interesting feature of the school was its manual labor component.
 Each day, students worked for three hours at farm labor.
 President Ryland thought highly of this system as it was "improving the health, diminishing the expenses, and perhaps guarding the humility of the young preachers."
-In reality, the farming experiment proved to be unprofitable and was dropped from the school after a couple years.
-Over time, enrollment and faculty increased to a point where the education society began looking for a more suitable property than small "Spring Farm," where dorms consisted of log cabins while the schoolrooms and the chapel were in a barn.
+In reality, the farming experiment proved to be unprofitable and was dropped from the school after a couple of years.
+Over time, enrollment and faculty increased to a point where the education society began looking for a more suitable property than the small "Spring Farm," where dorms consisted of log cabins while the schoolrooms and the chapel were in a barn.

 In 1834, the Virginia Baptist Education Society bought the former Haxall family plantation.
 This property was much larger and more efficient than "Spring Farm."
-It was situated of the main house, Columbia, and other brick buildings.
+It was situated in the main house, Columbia, and other brick buildings.
 As the seminary grew, it became in need of funds.
 The education society was unable to receive bequests or hold property as it was an unincorporated organization.
 The seminary could not receive a charter from the legislature as it was a theological school.
 Therefore, around 1840 the seminary applied for a charter as a liberal arts college, which was granted on March 4 of that year.
-At this time, the society turned over the land and buildings of the school to the trustees of newly minted Richmond College.
+At this time, the society turned over the land and buildings of the school to the trustees of the newly minted Richmond College.